 How It Works

-intravenous (IV) medicine.
+intravenous (IV) medicines.
 The type and extent of a

-cancer determines the exact dose and schedule of administering this
+cancer determines the exact dose and schedule for taking these

 Why It Is Used

-Paclitaxel slows or stops the growth and spread of cancer cells in
+Mitotic inhibitors slow or stop the growth and spread of cancer cells in

 the body.
-It is commonly used to treat breast cancer, ovarian cancer, cervical
+They may be used to treat cancers, such as breast cancer, ovarian cancer, or testicular cancer.

 How Well It Works

-Paclitaxel is an effective antitumor medicine.
+Mitotic inhibitors are effective antitumor medicines.
 But the type

-and extent of a cancer determines how effectively this medicine slows or
+and extent of a cancer determines how effectively these medicines slow or

 See Drug Reference for a full list of side effects.
 (Drug Reference